sdsc/sdsc-summer-institute-2021/0_Preparation/training_account_configurations.md

 **CHECK THIS**
 You have been set up with a default user environment: you do not need have a .bashrc file.
 You will see the code in these folder *by default*
 * link to /cms
-* link to singularity for CIML
+* link to singularity for SDSC SI20

 ## Node Reservations: